Support a Loved One

 Advice for family, friends and colleagues who need help in understanding how they can support their loved ones after a loss.

 The death of a baby is one of the most devastating experiences for someone to go through.
-It can often be difficult to know how to support a loved one who have experienced a stillbirth, especially when you are grieving your own loss of that baby as your niece, nephew, grandchild, or a friend or colleagues baby.
+It can often be difficult to know how to support loved ones who have experienced a stillbirth, especially when you are grieving your own loss of that baby as your niece, nephew, grandchild, or a friend or colleagues baby.

 While it may be terrifying to imagine saying or doing the wrong thing, it is actually easier than you think to support your loved one during this time.